 Be a Smart Consumer

-Private student loans: If you decide to borrow, think federal aid first!
-Federal loans offer borrowers lower interest rates and have more flexible repayment options than loans from banks or other private sources.
+FACT #4: Federal loans offer borrowers lower interest rates and have more flexible repayment options than loans from banks or other private sources.
 Learn the difference between federal and private education loans, which are more expensive and do not have the many consumer protections that federal student loans offer.
 Always take federal loans first!
 Not sure which is which?
 Ask your financial aid administrator.